ishivamgupta9/client/README.md

 Feel free to explore the codebase and make any necessary modifications to suit your requirements.

-## Contribution

-If you would like to contribute to the User Form App client, you can follow these steps:

-1. Fork the repository.

-2. Create a new branch: `git checkout -b my-new-branch`

-3. Make your desired changes and commit them: `git commit -am 'Add some feature'`

-4. Push the changes to your forked repository: `git push origin my-new-branch`

-5. Submit a pull request outlining the changes you have made.

-Your contributions are highly appreciated!

 ## License

 The User Form App client is released under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as per the terms specified in the license.

-If you have any questions or concerns, please don't hesitate to reach out.
-Happy form filling!